Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2020/05/all-of-a-sudden-the-campus-was-empty.md

 A walk with a view: during her patrol, Angela Käppeli of the ETH security service checks the buildings on the Hönggerberg campus.
 (Photo: ETH Zurich / Alessandro Della Bella)

+## See the empty campus and ETH members on site

 What that had previously been the stuff of science fiction films or dystopian graphic novels was now a reality on campus: deserted cityscapes, streets and garages without cars, bus stops without people, restaurants without guests, bistro refrigerators without drinks, fitness equipment without athletes, lecture halls without students, laboratories without researchers and offices without employees.
 Barely conceivable in the past before the crisis, this image remains almost incomprehensible to this day.

-## Window on to unfamiliar perspectives

 For those ETH members who have been working from home - and thus far away from the campus -, the Corporate Communications department commissioned two freelance photographers – Alessandro Della Bella and Nicola Pitaro – to visit the Hönggerberg and central campuses in April.